Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/query-page.md

 - Engineers can use metadata to debug lineage or validate model configurations.
 - All users have a rich development experience by being able to explore data leverage dbt Explorer and dbt Cloud to have an end-to-end exploration experience.

+DO WE WANT TO HAVE A 'HOW IT WORKS' SECTION SO WE CAN EXPLAIN ITS ENGINE?

 ## Prerequisites

 - Have a dbt Cloud [Team or Enterprise](https://www.getdbt.com/pricing) account.